lenddoefl/ews-client-php/readme.md

 Your command line code is something like:

-> phpunit /absolute/path/to/ewsclient/Tests/AJAPITests.php /absolute/path/to/your/project/TestingData/environment.txt
+> phpunit /absolute/path/to/ews-client-php/Tests/AJAPITests.php /absolute/path/to/your/project/TestingData/environment.txt

 Another way, and **it is not recommended**, you can store keys in TestKeys/ApplicantJourney subdirectory in directory of ews-client-php.\
 In that case you don't need provide additional argument in command line.

-***Pay attention that Scores API may return "Too many requests" error in case of frequent requests.***
+**Pay attention that Scores API may return "Too many requests" error in case of frequent requests.**

 Also you can perform unit tests which work offline but use child classes of both controller classes.\
 You can start them with phpunit without an additional arguments in the command line.
 Files are: